English Language Learner Parent Notification Requirements

-Under Title III Parental Notification requirements, a school, no later than 30 days after the beginning of the school year, must inform the parent or parents of a limited English proficient (LEP) student that their child has been identified for participation in a language instruction educational program.
-If a child has not been identified as LEP prior to the beginning of the school year, then the parents must be notified within two weeks of the child's placement in a language instruction educational program.
+Under Title I Parental Notification requirements, a school using funds under this part or Title III, no later than 30 days after the beginning of the school year, must inform the parent or parents of an English language learner (ELL) student that their child has been identified for participation in a language instruction educational program.
+If a child has not been identified as an ELL prior to the beginning of the school year, then the parents must be notified within two weeks of the child's placement in a language instruction educational program.
 The notification must include the following information:

-Why the child was identified as LEP and why the child needs to be placed in a language instructional educational program that will assist the child to develop and attain English proficiency and meet state standards;
+- Why the child was identified as an ELL and why the child needs to be placed in a language instructional educational program that will assist the child to develop and attain English proficiency and meet state standards;

 - The child's level of English proficiency, how such level was assessed, and the child's academic level;

 - The method of instruction that will be used to serve the child, including a description of other methods of instruction available and how those methods differ in content, instructional goals, and the use of English and a native language, if applicable.

 - How the program will meet the specific needs of the child in attaining English and meeting state standards;

 - The program's exit requirements, the expected rate of transition into a classroom not tailored for ELLs, and, in the case of high school students, the expected rate of graduation;